-COURSE INFORMATION

-Fieldwork: N/A

-Course Contributions: \$57.50, Project Materials (estimated)
+Course Contributions: \$50.00 Project Materials (estimated)

-Course Leads to:
+Course Leads to: L2 and 3 Physics and Technology courses.

 Teacher in charge of subject: Mr Jeet

 HOLA in charge of subject: Mr Kumar

 This course is designed to give students a good grounding in the basic principles of electronics.
 The course will enable students to obtain hands-on experiences since most of the course will involve working with different electronic components and building simple projects.
 The students will also be introduced to programming chips.
 This course gives interested students the opportunity to take part in competitions such as Science Fair, Robotics Challenge and Brightsparks.